ncase/sim/README.md

 ###Saving your own sims locally:

 1. Get it running on your own computertron (see above).
 For the sake of this example, let's assume it's running on `http://localhost:8080/`. (which it will by default, if you use http-server)
-2. Go to `http://localhost:8080/model`, and make your own sim!
+2. Go to `http://localhost:8080/`, and make your own sim!
 3. Click "export model".
 Your simulation's data should pop up in a new tab.
-4. Save it locally to `[your local folder]/model/models`, as `[your sim name].json`.
+4. Save it locally to `[your local folder]/models`, as `[your sim name].json`.
 (NOTE: the ".json" extension is important!)
-5. Finally, to see your own sim in action, go to `http://localhost:8080/model?local=[your sim name]`!
+5. Finally, to see your own sim in action, go to `http://localhost:8080/?s=[your sim name]`!
 Voilà!
 And you can keep editing and exporting from there, just copy-paste the new data to `[your sim name].json`.

 Other Peeps' Stuff I Used
 ---

 They're all open source!
-Except for Firebase.
-Oh well.

 **Code Stuff:**